asger-finding/tanktroubleaddons/README.md

 4. Press Load Unpacked
 5. Select the `src` folder

 When updating content, to reload the extension, press the reload arrow.
+Before creating a pull request, please test everything thoroughly!

 Enjoy :)